 The good news is that the DiSC® model and profiles can ‘helicopter in’ some powerful help to rescue situations that have seemed terminal!
 I’ve had the good fortune to witness some dire situations turn around by using the methods described in this blog.

 So often people in conflict situations haven’t stopped to think that personal style differences might be playing a part.
 That’s because it’s so easy to blame others who operate differently from ourselves.

 We all have ‘blind spots’ about our own behaviours and how we come across to others.
 We all have a tendency to ‘wave the flag’ for our own style preferences.

-Whereas someone with the ‘Conscientious’ style might quite reasonably say ‘but surely the most important thing is that we check all the facts and get things right first time.
-It’s the quality that comes from the detail that counts.’
+Whereas someone with the ‘Conscientious’ style might quite reasonably say ‘but surely the most important thing is that we check all the facts and get things right the first time.
+It’s the quality that comes from the detail that counts’.

 Of course, all of these viewpoints have validity.
 It’s only when people are able to listen to each other, see the world through other people’s lenses and start to value each other’s different perspectives that they can begin to complement each other’s styles.